mrocklin/blog/_posts/work/2012-11-01-Unification.md

 ---
 {% include JB/setup %}

-Unification is a way to ask questions by matching against patterns.
+Unification is a way to ask questions by matching expressions against patterns.
 It is a powerful form of pattern matching found in logical programming languages like Prolog, Maude, and Datalog.
-It is the computational backbone behind the logical programming paradigm and is now in SymPy (in a pull request).
+It is the computational backbone behind the logical programming paradigm and is now a part of SymPy (in a pull request).

-Here is a simple example.
+Consider the following example.
 Imagine that you want to find the name of the MatrixSymbol within the Transpose in the following expression (i.e. we're looking for the string `'X'`)

 {% highlight python %}